JussiKarkkainen/RISC-V-OS/README.md

 - [Issues](https://github.com/JussiKarkkainen/RISC-V-OS#issues)

 ## Usage
-This assumes that you have already installed [QEMU](https://www.qemu.org/download/) and the [RISC-V Gnu Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
+This assumes that you have already installed [QEMU](https://www.qemu.org/download/) and the [RISC-V GNU Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).

 - Clone the repo and boot:
 ```